Yanzi people: Social structure

 The Bayanzi had a king and a central government.

 Their political organization is based on the chieftainship, which has well-defined borders within which the male clan are the aristocrats and produce the chiefs, and the female clan are free individuals who provide wives to the aristocrats.

 Within the chieftainship the village is the primary unit.

 Traditionally each village had an upstream district for the elders and downstream district for young families.

 Adolescents of each sex lived in dormitories.

 Each clan has their own field, and some parts of the forest were reserved for use by one clan.

-The Bayansi are matriarchal, considering that the child is formed from the blood of the mother and belongs to the mother's clan.
+The Bayansi are matrilineal, considering that the child is formed from the blood of the mother and belongs to the mother's clan.

 However, the father is responsible for finding wives from outside the clan for his children.

 Grandparents are thought to be reincarnated in their grandchildren, whether dead or still living.

 Colonial contacts

 On 30 October 1882 Edmond Hanssens reached Bolobo on the Congo River, where he negotiated for ten days with Kuka, King of the Bayanzi, who then signed a treaty that placed his lands and people under the protection of the International African Association.

 Hanssens' crews at once began to build a station.

 Hanssens sent the Eclaireur back to Léopoldville to collect supplies and to bring back Lieutenant Orban to take command of the new station.

 Hanssens made treaties with the Congolese people at the mouth of the Kasai and acquired land for the Kwamouth post.

 At the end of August 1883 Charles Liebrechts visited Kwamouth on the way up the Congo River to help Êmile Brunfaut in Bolobo station in Bayanzi country, which had been burned down.

 In November 1883 Liebrechts returned seeking reinforcements and ammunition after Bolobo had been burned again.

 On 18 January 1884, soon after the third fire at Bolobo, Henry Morton Stanley arrived on his way down from the Stanley Falls.

 Hanssens returned to Bolobo on 3 April 1884, where lieutenant Charles Liebrechts had now formed a good relationship with the Bayanzi.

 They continued upstream, founded the N'Gandu post and made treaties with the chiefs along the river.

 Attilio Pécile, who was associated for three years with Giacomo di Brazzà in his exploration of the region north of the Congo, wrote in 1887 that the Bakales, Fans, and Bayanzi were all still pagans, and mostly cannibals.

 He said, "The Bayanzi, who have acquired the ascendency along the right bank of the Lower Congo, seem to have come originally from the same regions as the Fans, whom they resemble in physical appearance, character, language, and usages.
-But while the latter are “land-lubbers,” displaying absolute horror of the water, the Bayanzi have always been great fluvial navigators, so that their original home may have been the Upper Ubangi, slowly advancing down this great artery to its junction with the Congo."
+But while the latter are "land-lubbers," displaying absolute horror of the water, the Bayanzi have always been great fluvial navigators, so that their original home may have been the Upper Ubangi, slowly advancing down this great artery to its junction with the Congo."